By Glenn Ellen Starr Stilling

 Malinda Maynor Lowery, now director of the Southern Oral History Program at UNC-Chapel Hill, for answering numerous questions over the years, for being both a user of and an advocate for my Lumbee bibliography work, and for many significant contributions to scholarship on the Lumbee Indians.

-Roger J. Stilling, for always being interested in my Lumbee bibliography work, and for supporting me wholeheartedly in all that I do.
+Roger J. Stilling (d.
+2024), who was always interested in my Lumbee bibliography work, and who always engaged with me and supported me in all of my projects and endeavors.

 About the site's author